org-metaeffekt/metaeffekt-documentation/metaeffekt-asset-descriptor/README.md

 #### External Kotlin Scripts

 The asset descriptor may reference external kotlin script files.
 You can place Kotlin script files everywhere in your workspace.
-Their file name must end on `filter.kts`.
+Their file name must end on `.filter.kts`.

 #### IDE Integration

-Kotlin scripts with a file name ending on `filter.kts` are recognized by Intellij.
+Kotlin scripts with a file name ending on `.filter.kts` are recognized by Intellij.
-As a result it provides code completion, also features provided by our own kotlin scripting configuration.
+As a result it provides code completion, also for features provided by our own kotlin scripting configuration.

 ##### Enable Integration